 Classification Number of Years Water Year

 Extremely Wet 5 1995, 1998, 2017, 2019, 2023

 Wet 2 2005, 2006

-Above Normal 5 1996, 1997, 2000, 2010, 2011
+Above Normal 6 1996, 1997, 2000, 2010, 2011, 2024

 Normal 6 1999, 2001, 2003, 2008, 2009, 2020

 Below Normal 3 2004, 2016, 2018

 Dry 6 2002, 2012, 2013, 2015, 2021, 2022

 Critically Dry 2 2007, 2014

-Thus, the hydrology of the watershed has been at least normal or better 62% of the time during the 29-year period.
+Thus, the hydrology of the watershed has been at least normal or better 63% of the time during the 30-year period.
 However, monitoring in 2014 occurred during a Critically Dry Water Year that followed two consecutive Dry Water Years, and 2015 was the first time a fourth year of drought was ever monitored.
 Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
 When the District initiated the long-term lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well production drawdown effects on wetland dynamics.
 It is recommended that the current vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.

-Lagoon bathymetric cross-sectional surveys, initially conducted in 1988, were completed annually during the dry season from 1994-2022 and were replaced with sonar bathymetric surveys in 2023.
+Lagoon bathymetric cross-sectional surveys, initially conducted in 1988, were completed annually during the dry season from 1994-2022.
+In 2023, a sonar bathymetric survey intended to replace cross sectional surveys, however the accuracy of the results was not verifiable.
+Cross sectional surveys occurred again in 2024 and found a generalized pattern of scour in the deeper areas of the lagoon where the fastest moving water occurs during high flows, with some deposition on the lagoon banks where water moves more slowly.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon and are necessary to answer questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.
-As indicated in previous reports, the sandy bed of the lagoon can vary significantly from year to year, but there has been no significant correlations detected between flow and sediment supply based on the cross sectional surveys of four transects.
-Sonar bathymetric surveys will give a more complete spatial understanding of lagoon and provide a more useful dataset moving forward.
+As indicated in previous reports, the sandy bed of the lagoon can vary significantly from year to year, but there have been no significant correlations detected between flow and sediment supply based on the cross-sectional surveys of four transects.
+Acoustic bathymetric surveys will give a more complete spatial understanding of lagoon and should be prioritized as the survey method moving forward.
+On years when the lagoon levels are too low for a complete bathymetric survey, drone photogrammetry can be used to fill in the gaps of non-submerged areas.
+Until an accurate and repeatable method of acoustic bathymetry and drone photogrammetry is developed and verified, cross-sections should continue as a backup method during any experimental methodology.